-For heater bundles in an exposed area, such as a tank, When positioning the heater, sufficient clearance shall be the elements can be protected from possible mechanical provided for the removal of the heater bundle from the damage by placing a installation, for servicing purposes.
-Be sure to consult screen or grill around the elements. local building codes for minimum distance for clearance, When heating liquids in a large tank, the use of several access, and personnel protection.
+When positioning the heater, sufficient clearance shall be provided for the removal of the heater bundle from the installation, for servicing purposes.
+Be sure to consult local building codes for minimum distance for clearance, access, and personnel protection.

 Provide adequate spacing from the chamber and related piping to nearest combustible material.